estasney/Master_Builders/Courses/Lesson 2 - Selectors.md

 Person 2: *Pizza Palace* sells their pizza to employees in the Business District.

-Person 3: The *Pizza Palace* truck is the only one to play music in the Business District.
+Person 3: The *Pizza Palace* truck is the only one to play *Sourcing Disco* music in the Business District.

 ##### How do we make sense of these directions?
 If we asked just one person, the directions they gave us would certainly not be enough to find our food truck.